Robert Stewart, Duke of Albany: Northern policy

 At the beginning of Robert's regency in 1388, the Scottish parliament removed his younger brother, Alexander, Earl of Buchan and Ross, from his powerful office of Justiciar North of the Forth, which held judicial powers over a wide region of northern Scotland.
 Robert supported this political attack on his younger brother, likely as a response to years of complaints about Alexander's exercise of authority in the Scottish Highlands.
-Robert intended to replace Alexander as justiciar with his eldest son, Murdoch, but was unable to achieve this until April 1389, due to the competing claims of other noblemen such as David Lindsay of Glen Esk.
-Robert also secured extensive lands for Murdoch in the earldom of Atholl, representing a direct challenge to the power of his brother, Alexander, in the earldom, particularly in the Appin of Dull.
+Robert had replaced Alexander as justiciar with his eldest son, Murdoch, by April 1389.
+Robert also secured extensive lands for Murdoch in the earldom of Atholl, representing a direct challenge to Alexander's power in the earldom, particularly in the Appin of Dull.
 Robert's assertion of his influence in Atholl created disputes between his immediate family and Clan Robertson.

 Robert visited Inverness towards the end of 1389, where he attempted to convince John Dunbar, Earl of Moray, and Alexander Bur, Bishop of Moray, to end their long-running dispute and coordinate their actions against Alexander, Earl of Buchan.
 Around the same time, Robert supported Euphemia, Countess of Ross, after she submitted formal complaints against Alexander for adultery in an ecclesiastical court.
 Robert's exercise of power was interrupted by the death of his father, the elderly Robert II, at Dundonald Castle on 19 April 1390.
 Robert's authority as guardian expired at the moment of his father's death, while his eldest brother, John, Earl of Carrick, now succeeded Robert II as King of Scots.